otrv4/otrv4/otrv4.md

 Alice                             Untrusted Prekey Server    Bob
 --------------------------------------------------------------------------------
                                   (<----------------------   Pre-conversation: Creates
-                                                             and sends a Prekey values: creates
+                                                             and sends Prekey values: creates
                                                              a Client Profile, Prekey Profiles and a set of prekey messages) Retrieves Bob's  ----------------->